A world economic recovery, as witnessed from equity market

 that had money flowing into infrastructure spending.
 Also, The

 American Energy & Infrastructure Jobs Act (H.R.
 7) will boost

-will be allocated to fund roads, bridges and highway projects over
+billion will be allocated to fund roads, bridges and highway

 Russia, which became a World Trade Organization (WTO) member in